build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 #### 3.2 About Kustomize

-In addition to building the GitOps workflow, we also need to understand the applications management approach in K8s.
-Traditional resource inventory-based management (yaml) becomes increasingly difficult to maintain as system complexity and environment complexity increase.
-Multiple business applications, multiple environments (development, testing, pre-release, production), and a large number of yaml resource inventories need to be maintained and managed.
-Although Helm can solve some pain points, such as unified management of scattered resource files, application distribution, upgrade, rollback, etc., dealing with tiny differences between the environments in Helm is more complex and requires a complex DSL (template syntax) syntax, with a high learning curve.
-Therefore, the declarative configuration management tool Kustomize was born.
-Kustomize helps manage a large number of Kubernetes YAML resources for applications in different environments or teams in a lightweight way, and manage the nuances among the environments, making resource configurations reusable, reducing the workload of copy and change, and the error rate of configuration.
-The entire application configuration process does not require learning additional template syntax.
+In addition to setting up the GitOps workflow, we also need to understand how to configure Kubernetes.
+Traditional resource inventory-based management (yaml) becomes increasingly difficult to maintain as system complexity and environment complexity increase. complex business use cases, multiple environments (development, testing, pre-release, production), and a large number of yaml resource inventories need to be maintained and managed.
+Although Helm can solve some pain points, such as unified management of scattered resource files, application distribution, upgrade, rollback, etc., But Helm is hard to deal with small differences between environments.
+It also requires mastering complex DSL (template syntax) syntax, which is a high  barrier to sart.Therefore, the declarative configuration management tool-Kustomize was born.
+Kustomize helps teams manage large amounts of Kubernetes YAML resources across different environments and teams.
+It helps teams manage small differences across environments in a lightweight way, making resource configurations reusable, reducing copy and change effort, and also greatly reducing configuration errors.
+The entire application configuration process requires no additional learning of template syntax.

 **Kustomize solves the above problems in the following ways:**

-- Kustomize maintains application configuration for different environments through Base & Overlays.
+- Kustomize maintains application configuration across different environments through Base & Overlays.

-- Kustomize uses patch to reuse Base configuration and implements resource reuse by describing the differences between Overlay and Base application configurations.
+- Kustomize uses Patch to reuse Base configuration and implements, and resource reuse is achieved through the difference section between the Overlay description and the Base application configuration.

-- Kustomize manages native Kubernetes YAML files, without learning additional DSL syntax.
+- Kustomize manages native Kubernetes YAML files, without additional learning DSL syntax.

 According to the official website, Kustomize has become a native configuration management tool for Kubernetes, allowing users to customize application configurations without templates.
 Kustomize uses native K8s concepts to help create and reuse resource configurations (YAML), allowing users to use an application description file (YAML) as the basis (Base YAML) and then generate the required description file for the final deployed application through Overlays.